The Hobbit and The Lord of the Rings Trilogies

 One rewatch to rule them all…

-This Thanksgiving holiday, I devoted a massive amount of time to rewatching all three Hobbit movies, then all three Lord of the Rings movies—the extended versions, of course, because those are the only true versions—and that’s a total of 20 hours and 28 minutes worth of Tolkieny goodness, people.
+This Thanksgiving holiday, I devoted a massive amount of time to rewatching all three of the Hobbit movies, and then all three of the Lord of the Rings movies, the extended versions, of course, because those are the only true versions.
+That’s a total of 20 hours and 28 minutes worth of Tolkieny goodness, people.

 The story of The Hobbit Trilogy goes like this…